Violence Against Paramedics

 See status here

-Federal Bill C-345
+Federal Bill C-345 (Out of Order of Precedence)

 An Act to protect Firefighters, Paramedics and other first responders.